sanderfish/sanderfish-site/content/blog/create-a-map-of-your-sales-or-customers-with-mapbox/index.md

 This is the fun part!
 We can finally design and create the map.
 Go to [Styles](https://www.mapbox.com/studio/) and create a new Style.
 You can start with the Basic style, use a template or upload a style yourself.
 I chose Light as it matches the design of [checkoutpage.co](checkoutpage.co), where I will use the map.

 Now press the `Add layer` button and add your dataset to the list of active sources.
-You should now see your data appear on the map!
+You should now see your data appear on the map.
+Nice!

 You can click the Type tab to change the looks of your data.
 This also allows you to use a value from the dataset you've uploaded, such as the total order amount.
 Once you've added your layer you can select it and change the way it looks, the positioning, et cetera.
 I'm going for the icon of a bag and because I don't have so many items mapped out, I'll make the icon a bit larger.

 <br />
 <br />

 ## 7. Use your map

-I simply wanted an image, so I'm making a screenshot from the map.
-If you want to print the map or some reason, there's a print option in the top right corner.
-This is however [limited to 5 prints](https://www.mapbox.com/help/how-static-maps-work/).
+I simply wanted an image, so I'm simply taking a screenshot of the map.
+If you need a larger image, for example to print, there's a print option in the top right corner.
+This is however [limited to 5 prints](https://www.mapbox.com/help/how-static-maps-work/) and needs to contain Mapbox attribution.

 ![Mapbox customer map result](./mapbox-map-result.png)